 We ended the year on a high with an interactive literary festival, "The Resilience Readings".
 Adapting our traditional literary evening to run online as a three-day event featuring celebrity speakers and author sessions, we attracted hundreds of new supporters.
-The stars of the show were members of Write to Life, who delivered of their journeys, inspired by the theme of Resilience.
+The stars of the show were members of Write to Life, who delivered incredibly powerful, moving accounts of their journeys, inspired by the theme of Resilience.
 There was also a special performance from the amazing Sing for Freedom choir.